-Our board of directors will consist of five directors upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+Our board of directors consists of five directors.
 A director is not required to hold any shares in our company by way of qualification.
 A director may vote with respect to any contract or transaction, or proposed contract or transaction in which he is whether directly or indirectly, materially interested provided (a) such director, if his interest in such contract or transaction is material, has declared the nature of his interest at the earliest meeting of the board at which it is practicable for him to do so, either specifically or by way of a general notice, and (b) if such contract or arrangement is a transaction with a related party, such transaction has been approved by the audit committee in accordance with the Nasdaq rules.
 The directors may exercise all the powers of the company to borrow money, mortgage or charge its undertaking, property and assets (present or future) and uncalled capital or any part thereof, and issue debentures, debenture stock, bonds or other securities whether outright or as collateral security for any obligation of the company or of any third party.
 None of our non-executive directors has a service contract with us that provides for benefits upon termination of service.